Marvin Humes: Philanthropy

 JLS founded "The JLS Foundation" a foundation that sets out to raise money for six charities: Cancer Research UK, Rays of Sunshine, Brook, Childline, BeatBullying and the MS Society.
 Despite the split, the foundation still exists and all members are still committed to continue the foundation.

 All sales from the JLS number one single "Love You More" went to Children In Need.
 In 2012, JLS performed at the "Children In Need Rocks Manchester" concert performing "Take a Chance on Me".
 In 2013, JLS appeared on Children In Need for the last time, where the group sang a medley of songs on the EastEnders set.

 JLS has also helped raise money for Comic Relief, appearing in comedy sketches with both Miranda Hart and James Corden.

 In 2012, JLS visited Uganda for Sport Relief, appearing in emotional VT's across the night.
 The same year JLS released the official sport relief charity single "Proud", which peaked at number 6 in the chart, as well as hosting a special charity concert "JLS sing for Sport Relief" and doing the Sport Relief Mile.

 In total, JLS have recorded five charity singles: a cover of Mariah Carey's song "Hero" as part of the X Factor 2008 finalists (for Help for Heroes), "Wishing On A Star" Xfactor finalists ft.
 JLS and One Direction (For organization Together for Short Lives) "Love You More" (for Children In Need), "Proud" (for Sport Relief) and "Everybody Hurts" (for Helping Haiti).
 Four out of five of these charity singles got to number one on the UK Singles Chart.

 Online

 In late 2013, Humes launched "The Marvin Humes Channel" a "website and app for iPhone or Android smartphone devices that allows you to catch up on Marvin's activity 24 hours a day".
 This platform is now defunct.

 Personal life

 Humes is a fan of Chelsea F.C.
 His biggest inspiration is Michael Jackson.

 Humes married The Saturdays singer Rochelle Wiseman on 27 July 2012 at Blenheim Palace.
 They have two daughters and one son.
 Humes was nominated for "Celebrity Dad of the Year 2013", but lost to Olympic gold medallist Mo Farah.

 In June 2016, he played for England in the 2016 Soccer Aid, which was broadcast on ITV.

-In August 2018, Humes was a subject of the UK genealogy programme Who Do You Think You Are?
+In August 2018, Humes was a subject of the UK genealogy programme Who Do You Think You Are? during which he learned that an ancestor was a black slave-holder from Jamaica.